 Now sit back, relax and drink in that gorgeous view.
 And if you’re there early season like us, you will have this majestic scenery all to yourself.

-The fine print… there is an outhouse at the start of the trailhead and also at the lake.
+There is an outhouse at the start of the trailhead and also at the lake.
 They’re usually stocked with tissue however don’t take your chances if you’re hiking in the spring.
 We were glad we had brought our own!
 There is snow, slush and mud on the trail so ensure you have adequate footwear.
 Sturdy runners are fine but hiking boots would be better.
 Leave the sandals at home.
 Also, the mosquitoes are the size of small dogs and their bite is just as fierce so make sure you bring heavy duty bug spray and use it liberally.
 We did not do this and a week later, I’m still regretting it.
 Ouch.

 In the meantime, which hikes would you like to see us conquer and cover for you?
 Tell me below.